Benji-UW/COBOT-Transducer-Control-Code/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running on your UR cobot follow these simple example steps.

 ### Prerequisites
-This project is written predominantly in Python (version 3.7+), additional python packages are outlined in `requirements.txt`.
+Make sure your computer has Python (version 3.7+) installed, and that you have the specific python packages outlined in `requirements.txt`.
 To install them all at once run
 ```sh
 pip install -r requirements.txt
 ```
 from the root of the repository.

-Jupyternotebooks are also commonly used for data analysis and visualization.
+Jupyternotebooks are also commonly used for data analysis and visualization, it is recommended you have that installed either standalone or as an extension on your prefered IDE.

 Sensor input is processed in MATLAB or LabView, but so long as the optimization value is sent to the required socket on a running socket server, there's no real restrictions on what you use.
+To read about how to define sensor input effectively, read about it in `/Documentation/Control_System_Documentation.pdf`.

 ### Installation